wnda/pfetch/README.md

 3. no graceful degradation is provided
 4. no 'API' with which to govern how the snippet works (config/init object to pick container element, custom timeouts, etc).

-## why not port pjax to vanilla js?
+## why not simply port pjax to vanilla js?

 1. it has been [done](https://github.com/martndemus/pjax). [twice](https://github.com/cantlin/vanilla-pjax). both are solid. and big.
 2. as IE8 gets shut down, we don't need as much crap in a pjax offshoot, as Alex Normand's original snippet already demonstrated.